 Career Job Outlook

 Accountability for test scores and graduation rates remains a hot issue in education.
 Thus, interest is hiring professionals who can contribute to improving the educational attainment of students should stay strong.
-Aspiring instructional coordinators face a job market projected to grow 6 percent between 2019-2029.
+Aspiring instructional coordinators face a job market projected to grow 6% between 2019-2029.

 Requirements to Become an Instructional Coordinator